PatricioFarrell/ChargeTransport.jl/docs/src/examples/Example110_PSC_surface_recombination.md

     control.damp_growth           = 1.21
     control.max_round             = 5

-    # there are different way to control timestepping
+    # there are different way to control time stepping
     # Here we assume these primary data
     scanrate                      = 1.0 * V/s
     ntsteps                       = 31